NadaKhaled157/Ultrasonic-Water-Level-Detector/README.md

 ## Project Overview
 A water-level detector using an ultrasonic sensor.
 The sensor is fixed above our tank and can detect water level based on the time it takes for a wave to reflect off of the water's surface.
 This project is done under the scope of Medical Physics course.
 ## Application Idea
-Monitoring fluid levels, especially water is a detrimental task in medical institutes such as hospitals and clinics.
+<p align="justify"> Monitoring fluid levels, especially water is a detrimental task in medical institutes such as
+hospitals and clinics.
 Fluids that are attached to patients and medical machines must always be monitored to ensure continuous supply and avoid unwanted complications.
 The water level indicator using ultrasonic sensor is an application of the acoustic device to help determine the